Louis de Gonzague, Duke of Nevers: Second ligue

 At the foundation of the second ligue in 1584, it was hoped by Guise and Philip II of Spain that Nevers would be amenable to participating, and as such a place was reserved for him among the leadership of the group.
 The ligue aimed to block the right of succession of the Protestant Navarre to the French throne, now being next in line after the death of the king's brother Alençon.
-Unable to supress his views on the succession he joined the ligue in 1584, but was not involved in any military operations, despite having been named commander of a ligue army in 1584.
+Unable to suppress his views on the succession he joined the ligue in 1584, but was not involved in any military operations, despite having been named commander of a ligue army in 1584.
 He and the king were in unison in their opposition to Guise's usurpation of the governor of the town of Mézières, when he replaced the governor with his own man, however Guise refused to back down.
 While the king would eventually satisfy himself with the new reality in the town, Nevers continued to angle for the prior office holder, succeeding in installing him in 1587.
 After the Treaty of Flaix in 1585 in which the king capitulated to the ligue Catherine was able to negotiate his departure from it, restoring his loyalty to the crown.
 After this point he remained loyal to the crown when faced with its successor.
 As such when Henri faced off with the ligueur Charles, Duke of Aumale who was trying to seize Boulogne as a staging ground for the Spanish Armada, the king appointed Nevers as governor of Picardie to replace the recently deceased Prince of Condé confident that he would reliably support the crown against Aumale's influence in the region.
 The ligueurs refused to hand over the towns of Douellens or Le Crotoy to him.
-This appointment proved brief however, and in January 1589, he was relieved of the office in favour of Henri I d'Orléans, Duke of Longueville, the son of Léonor d'Orléans who had governed Picardie from 1569-73, and who was descended from the Valois through the bastard of Orléans.
+This appointment proved brief however, and in January 1589, he was relieved of the office in favour of Henri I d'Orléans, Duke of Longueville, the son of Léonor d'Orléans who had governed Picardie from 1569 to 1573, and who was descended from the Valois through the bastard of Orléans.
 In return for yielding the office, Nevers was offered the governorship of Champagne.
 He accepted, though he demanded that it be in the name of his son, as such while he governed Champagne, it would be his son who formerly held the office until his death, when his son unified the theoretical and practical control of the region.
 To support him and his son as lieutenant-general of the region, Joachim de Dinteville was maintained, largely able to act as governor in his own right, due to the absence of the Gonzague from the province.